-These are, without a doubt, the BEST tasting decorated cut-out cookies I've ever eaten.
-Brown butter citrus shortbread is delicious all on it’s own - buttery, not overly sweet, and laced with the subtle flavors of orange, lemon, and lime.
+These are, without a doubt, the BEST tasting decorated Christmas Cookies I've ever eaten.
+Brown butter citrus shortbread is delicious all on its own - buttery, not overly sweet, and laced with the subtle flavors of orange, lemon, and lime.

-For the most part, when you see a frosted, decorated cut-out cookie, you understand that its main purpose is to look pretty, not taste great.
+For the most part, when you see a frosted, decorated cut-out cookie, you understand that its main purpose is to look pretty, not necessarily taste great.
 And, you think, That's fine.
 This cookie knows what it's about - looking pretty, not tasting great.
 You do not think, Yum!
 That's going to be delicious.

 I like to pipe an outline around the outside of the cookies using fondant that's thick enough to hold its shape.
 Then, I simply add a few teaspoons of hot water to the fondant to thin it out, piping it inside the lines so that it runs together and covers the cookie completely.
 Let the fondant set up, then pipe additional decoration on to the cookies with fondant that's on the thick side.

-- 1 1/2 cups confectioners (powdered) sugar
+- 1 ½ cups (340 grams) powdered/ confectioners sugar

-- Approximately 1 & 1/2 to 2 tbsp (total) zest from 1 orange, 1 large lemon, and 2 limes
+- The zest from 1 orange, 1 large lemon, and 2 limes (about 3 tablespoons)

 - 3 large egg yolks

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 3 1/2 cups unbleached, all-purpose flour
+- 3 ½ cups (420 grams) all-purpose flour

-- ¼ cup + 2 tbsp light corn syrup
+- ¼ cup + 2 tablespoons (117 grams) light corn syrup

 - ¾ cup water

-- 1½ tsp pure vanilla extract
+- 1 ½ teaspoons pure vanilla extract

-- Add the browned butter, the remaining 14 tablespoons of butter, powdered sugar, and zest to the bowl of a standing mixer.
+- Add the browned butter, the remaining 14 tablespoons (198 grams) of butter, powdered sugar, and zest to the bowl of a standing mixer.
 Beat on low just to combine, then beat on medium-high until fluffy and the consistency of frosting.
 Add the egg yolks and vanilla and beat on medium-high for 1 minute more.

-- Use cookie cutters to cut out shapes, laying the cookies on a parchment covered baking sheet, re-rolling the dough as necessary.
+- Use cookie cutters to cut out shapes, laying the cookies on a parchment-covered baking sheet, re-rolling the dough as necessary.
 Cover the cookies with plastic wrap and put the sheet in the refrigerator for 20 minutes.

 - Let the cookies cool on the baking sheet for at least 4 minutes, then use a spatula to remove to a wire rack and let cool completely before decorating.

 - After decorating the cookies, let them sit until the fondants have hardened.
-Then store the cookies in an airtight container, layers separated with parchment paper, for up to 1 week.
+Then store the cookies in an airtight container, layers separated with parchment paper, for up to 10 days.